thsaudtnx/Kpass/README.md

 Features
   - Location access using googleMapAPI
-  - Manage state with contextAPI
+  - Manage state with contextAPI and React Query
 </br></br>

 ###### 2. Web